Embrace Opposites

 Try these steps to identify design possibilities:

-1. Create an overview of the different categories or opposites you have in a current design problem.
-(E.g.) You might say that the desktop version of an application and the mobile version of the application belong in two different categories: desktop and mobile.
+1. Create an overview of your different categories or opposites in a current design problem.
+You might say that the desktop version of an application and the mobile version of the application belong in two different categories: desktop and mobile.

-2. Dissolve the categories and ask yourself “In what ways can my application be both desktop and mobile?”.
+1. Dissolve the categories and ask yourself, “In what ways can my application be both desktop and mobile?”.
 On the surface, it can’t (users either use their phones or desktops to view your application).
 But are there any situations where it can?
-(E.g.) a tablet is in some ways in between the two.
+A tablet is in some ways between the two.
 It has a big screen like a desktop, but a smartphone’s touchscreen interactivity.

-4. Go through your list and consider how big the overlap for each item is, whether it’s mostly one or the other (remember our x-and-y-axis graph above).
-Now place the items on your list there.
-E.g., a tablet is probably midway between a desktop and a smartphone, but a laptop with a touchscreen is more like a desktop computer than a smartphone.
+1. Go through your list and consider how significant the overlap for each item is, whether it’s mostly one or the other (remember our x-and-y-axis graph above).
+Now, place the items on your list there.
+For example, a tablet is probably midway between a desktop and a smartphone, but a laptop with a touchscreen is more like a desktop computer than a smartphone.

-Consider which consequences the overlaps have for your design.
-Should you use the same interaction principles for all of these devices?
+Consider the consequences of the overlaps for your design.
+Should you use the same interaction principles for all these devices?
 If not, how many versions do you need?
-If your application is specialized, maybe the mobile with a touchscreen is the perfect device for it and you should forget about all the other versions.
+If your application is specialized, maybe the mobile with a touchscreen is the perfect device, and you should forget about all the other versions.

 © Interaction Design Foundation, CC BY-SA 4.0